Exploring the Focusing Mechanism of the NuMI Horn Magnets: NuMI beamline and Instrumentation

-Each horn is 3\,m long and consists of two coaxial aluminum conductors.
-Figure~\ref{fig:horncurrent} is the cross-sectional view of Horn 1.
-The inner conductor has a parabolic shape at each end of the horn, and there is a narrow straight cylindrical tube (called the ``neck'') to connect the two parabolic shape conductors at both parabolic vertices; the outer conductor is a straight cylinder.
-The upstream end of the horn has a curved conductor that connects the inner and outer conductors continuously.
-A stripline conductor is connected at the downstream end of the horn to inject and extract the current.
-Horns 1 and 2 are electrically connected in series.
+Figure~\ref{fig:horncurrent} shows the cross-sectional view of Horn~1.
+The inner conductor has a parabolic shape at both ends, connected by a narrow cylindrical ``neck'' located at the parabolic vertices, while the outer conductor is a straight cylinder.
+A curved transition region at the upstream end connects the two conductors, and a stripline is attached at the downstream end for current injection and extraction.
+Horn~2 has a similar geometry, though with a larger radial size; detailed dimensions are provided in Sec.~\ref{sec:semi-analytical_model}.
+Horns~1 and~2 are electrically connected in series.

-A Forward Horn Current (FHC) mode or neutrino mode occurs when the horn current flows in the inner conductor in the same direction as the beam.
-In this mode, a toroidal magnetic field is induced between the inner and outer conductors in the clockwise direction, focusing positively charged pions (Fig.~\ref{fig:horncurrent}).
-Negatively charged pions are focused in the Reverse Horn Current (RHC) mode, also known as the antineutrino mode.
-In this case, the horn current flows in the inner conductor in the opposite direction of the beam.
-To check the quality of the magnetic field in the horn, the radial magnetic field is measured at the neck before the horn is exposed to the beam.
-The observed magnetic field strength agrees with the analytical field calculation to within 0.1\%~\cite{Hylen2009}.
-Because the high-energy pions tend to travel in the forward direction of the proton beam, they often traverse inner diameter of the neck where no magnetic field exists.
-Some of them are wrong-charge pions since they generate wrong chirality neutrino events in the neutrino detectors.
-In addition to that, a small fraction of electron neutrinos produced in the decays of kaons and muons are also contained in the neutrino flux.
-The overall contamination of the neutrino beam is a few percent.
+A Forward Horn Current (FHC) mode---commonly known as neutrino mode---occurs when the horn current flows in the inner conductor in the same direction as the proton beam through the inner conductor.
+This generates a clockwise toroidal magnetic field between the inner and outer conductors, which focuses positively charged pions, as illustrated in Fig.~\ref{fig:horncurrent}.
+Conversely, in the Reverse Horn Current (RHC) mode, or antineutrino mode, the current flows in the opposite direction, focusing negative charged pions.

+To verify the agreement with the design specifications, the radial magnetic field strength at the horn neck was measured using a Hall probe before beam exposure.
+The measured radial distance between the outer conductor and the outer surface of the neck was within the design tolerance of $\pm0.005$ inches.
+Using these measured values as input, the calculated magnetic field strength agreed with analytical predictions and design specifications to within $\pm0.1\%$~\cite{Hylen2009}.

-The inner conductor is cooled by a water jet sprayed vertically from the outer conductor.
-Atmospheric-pressure Argon gas is contained between the inner and outer conductors.
-Argon gas is used because it has a higher electrical breakdown voltage than Helium gas.
+The inner conductor is cooled by water jets sprayed symmetrically from the outer conductor at the 12, 4, and 8 o'clock positions.
+In simulations, the total effective thickness of the water layer is assumed to be $1$\,mm.
+The volume between the inner and outer conductors is filled with atmospheric pressure argon gas to displace air, which would otherwise lead to the formation of corrosive nitric acid.
+Argon is chosen over helium because of its higher electrical breakdown voltage and lower cost.